Hugjil/Rover-repo/README.md

-# Milestone:
+# Milestone
-1. March 8th, start the project. decide to make car cruise problem.
+*1*.
+March 8th, start the project. decide to make car cruise problem.
-2. March 14th, change project to Mars Rover problem.
+*2*.
+March 14th, change project to Mars Rover problem.
-3. March 15th, construct the States of Rover.
+*3*.
+March 15th, construct the States of Rover.
 Update the ReadMe file.
-4. March 17th, collect the data that Rover gets.Implement the emit and watch event for Alien detected.
+*4*.
+March 17th, collect the data that Rover gets.Implement the emit and watch event for Alien detected.
-5. March 18th, turn in the final project with proper unit test.
+*5*.
+March 18th, turn in the final project with proper unit test.

 # Goals
 * The goal of this project is to stimulate the Mars Rover on 2D environment, and find water at location (154, 100).